andygb13/EEG_Classifier/README.md

   - Data processing: Extract, transform and load preprocessed data for using training a classifier
   - Classifier: Training and validation of a neural network to classify if EEG data corresponds to a lose (0) or win (1) event

+Sensor data and numpy files can be made available upon request.
 For more information about this repository, please contact Andy Guevara (author).